supreethr23/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image9.png)

 7. Refresh history dialog opens.
 You will have a refresh listed.
-This is the refresh which occurred when the dataflow was published.
+This is the refresh that occurred when the dataflow was published.
     Select the **Start time** link.

     >**Note:** Start time will be different for you.